Last Updated: April 1st, 2020

 Arbitration: For residual complaints not fully or partially resolved by other means, you may be able to invoke binding arbitration before the Privacy Shield Panel as detailed in the Principles.
 If neither Onapsis nor our dispute resolution provider resolves your complaint, as a last resort and in limited situations, EU individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.
 For further information, please see the Privacy Shield website.
 To learn more about the Privacy Shield Framework at https://www.privacyshield.gov.

 Liability: In the context of an onward transfer, Onapsis as a Privacy Shield certified organization has responsibility for the processing of personal data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 Onapsis, as a Privacy Shield certified organization shall remain liable under the Principles if its agent processes such personal data in a manner inconsistent with the Principles, unless we prove that it is not responsible for the event giving rise to the damage.

 Onapsis will not collect personal data from any person who is actually known to us to be under the age of 16.
 If we become aware that a person under 16 has provided personal Data, Onapsis will take steps to remove such data and terminate that individual's account, access and use of the Website.
 If you believe we might have any information about a child under 16, please contact us at [email protected]

 We hope that we can satisfy any queries you may have about the way we process your data.
-If you have any concerns about how we process your data, or would like to opt out of direct marketing, you can get in touch at [email protected] or by writing to:
+If you have any concerns about how we process your data, or would like to opt out of direct marketing, have your personal data removed from our database, you can get in touch at [email protected] or by writing to: